 This filing fee does not include any additional fees such as the cost of a citation or hiring a process server.
-This disparity between the cost to file for divorce and what is being advertised clearly illustrates there is no way to get divorce for as low as $200.
+This disparity between the handle to file for divorce and what is being advertised illustrates there is no way to get a divorce for as low as $200.

 Be Careful of $500 divorces

 My practice does not offer divorce for $500.
 I have seen some websites a $500.
 I believe in many circumstances what is being advertised by websites offering $200 is the costs for some forms that you fill out yourself or sometimes software will ask you some questions then fill them out for you.